Growing marijuana takes time.

 The reason this stage can last indefinitely when growing indoors is that you are the one who provides the signal for your plants that it is time to start flowering.

 Outdoors, the shortening days tell the plants to begin flowering.
 Indoors, you shorten the amount of time you leave the lights on, going from 18 to 24 hours of daylight down to 12.
+Or, if you are using an unusual lighting schedule for vegging, like 6 hours on and 2 hours off, going from that to 12/12.

 Why would you want this period to last any longer than it has to, though?

 Because your plants keep growing.
 If you take them out of the vegetative stage immediately, they will be fairly small, which will limit the number and size of buds they can grow.
+That said, keeping them small might make sense, if you have a limited grow tent size.

 If you let the plants veg for longer, they grow larger and are able to grow a lot more buds.
 Of course, the size your plants can achieve is also constrained by the size of the pots they are in and the amount and strength of the grow lights.